Shadow-Song/Documents/README.md

 Wait until it is done.

+## Step 5 - Setup Configution

+1. Remove the jumper on pin `FC REC` and `GND`.
+2. Connent your keyboard, mouse and monitor.
+3. Reset the power supply.
+4. Setup the configution (user, password) as setting up Ubuntu 18.04.

-## Step 5 - Setup the SD Card
+## Step 6 - Setup the SD Card

-Just *simply* move the system file to SD card.
+Just _simply_ move the system file to SD card.
 And then tell the Linux boot from SD card in the future.

+Plug in the SD Card.

 **Switch to your Jetson Nano System:**